Kelis Turns Up The Sass In Low-Cut Top While Applying Lipgloss

 “Kelis meant a lot to me as a pre-teen/adolescent and continues to mean a lot to me as an adult.
 Happy birthday to an icon, an innovator, and a trendsetter.”

 In June 2005, she married “Hip Hop Is Dead” rapper Nas.
 She had her first son, Knight, with him.
-After the pair split and got divorced in 2010, she then found love in a real estate agent, Mike Mora, who she tied the knot with in 2014.
+After the pair divorced in 2010, she then found love again with real estate agent, Mike Mora, who she tied the knot with in 2014.
 The couple welcomed their first child together, Shepherd, the following year.

-To date, Kelis has released six studio albums — Kaleidoscope, Wonderland, Tasty, Kelis Was Here, Flesh Tone, and Food.
-Her last release was in 2014 and has kept fans waiting for a new record since.
+Kelis has so far released six studio albums — Kaleidoscope, Wonderland, Tasty, Kelis Was Here, Flesh Tone, and Food.
+Her last release was in 2014 and fans have been anxiously awaiting new music since then.

 On Spotify, she currently has more than 2.2 million monthly listeners who play her music around the world.
-Her most popular song on the app at the moment is her signature single, “Milkshake.
+Her most popular song on the app at the moment is her signature single, “Milkshake.”

 Aside from being a singer, Kelis graduated from Le Cordon Bleu culinary school where she trained as a saucier.
 Her cookbook, My Life on a Plate, was released in 2015.

-To stay up to date with what Kelis is up to, follow her Instagram account.
+Fans looking to stay up to date with Kelis can follow her on Instagram.